smrfeld/physics-based-ml-reaction-networks/README.md

 ```
 dvc pull
 ```
-to get all the data. **Be aware** that this can be a lot to download, particularly because of the [stochastic_simulations](stochastic_simulations) - otherwise you can look for the `.dvc` files in the various directory and load those individually.
+to get all the data.

+**BE AWARE** that this can be a lot to download, particularly because of the [stochastic_simulations](stochastic_simulations) - otherwise you can look for the `.dvc` files in the various directory and load those individually.

 ## Figures